Charlie Rattray: Career

 Rattray played for Fleetwood Windsor Villa, before joining Blackpool for a fee of £10.
 He scored one goal in nine Second Division appearances in the 1929–30 season, as the "Tangerines" won promotion as champions; his goal came in a 6–0 win over Charlton Athletic at Bloomfield Road on 22 March.
 After avoiding relegation by slender margins in 1930–31 and 1931–32, Blackpool dropped out of the First Division in 1932–33.
-He then played 19 Third Division South games in an injury-hit spell at Watford, before scoring five goals in 36 Third Division North games for Mansfield Town.
+He then played 19 Third Division South games in an injury-hit spell at Watford before scoring five goals in 36 Third Division North games for Mansfield Town.
 He joined Port Vale in May 1937.
-He scored one goal in 22 Third Division North appearances in the 1937–38 season, but was given a free transfer from The Old Recreation Ground in May 1938.
+He scored one goal in 22 Third Division North appearances in the 1937–38 season.
+He was given a free transfer from the Old Recreation Ground in May 1938.
 He moved on to Accrington Stanley, scoring one goal in 19 Third Division North games.
 He played for Mossley as a wartime guest player in the 1939–40 season, scoring two goals in seven appearances before ending his career with hometown club Fleetwood.